j-sieben/ADC/DOC/how_it_works.md

 ## Example

-Imagine a rule set that shall execute a very simple task: Based on the value of a *Selection List* in APEX, it decides whether to show or not to show a child *Select List* item.
+Imagine a rule set that executes a very simple task: Based on the value of a *Selection List* in APEX, it decides whether to show or not to show a child *Select List* item.
 Problem is that the decision is based on a database query: if child records exist, the page refreshes and shows the child item, otherwise it shows a placeholder item indicating that no child records exist.
 This item is to be rendered as a *Display Only* item.
 To make things more interesting, no submit of the page is allowed, anything happens on a single page life cycle.

 ### The APEX approach